How to Configure Gmail Email on Your VPS

 Step 7: Enable Less Secure Apps in Gmail

-- Scroll down to the “Less secure app access” section.
+- Locate the "Less secure app access" section.

 - Toggle the setting to allow access.

-Alternatively, if you have two-factor authentication enabled, you’ll need to create an App Password under your Google account settings and use this instead of your regular Gmail password.
+Alternatively, if two-factor authentication is enabled, generate an App Password in your Google account settings and use it instead of your regular Gmail password.

 sudo apt install mailutils